karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

       cat /var/jenkins_home/secrets/initialAdminPassword
       ```

+    - Note: You can also find the initial admin password on the host machine's filesystem at the mount point of the `jenkins_home` volume.
   - **If Jenkins is installed locally:**
     - SSH into your remote server.
     - Switch to the Jenkins user: